All Episodes

 You will hear that personified in mere moments by Diane Sawyer on ABC's Good Morning America today.

-He was best uh he is best when he's off script, he was off script today.
+He is best when he's off script.

 It was cool.

-We're working on assembling those sound bites even now.
+We're working on assembling those soundbites even now.

-Before we go to the break, I want to play for you one sum, but I saw this last night as I was uh working and uh getting ready for today's program and perusing the worldwide web.
+I saw this last night as I was working and getting ready for today's program and perusing the World Wide Web.

-Think they have broadman there.
+I think they have broadband there.

-Well, anyway, KCBS TV Los Angeles was running a poll on my remarks.
+Well, anyway, KCBS-TV Los Angeles was running a poll on my remarks.

-There was a big story tonight.
+Here was the big story tonight.

-Tonight we wanted to know what you think.
+Tonight, we wanted to know what you think.

 Well, 38% say yes, the ad looked contrived.